avyshetsky/insurance-calculator/README.md

 #About this project.

-A rest api for insurance calculation depending on tariff, bonus, customer age and customer inception date.
+A rest api for premium calculation depending on tariff, bonus, customer age and customer inception date.

 ## Tech Stack:
 -	Java 8